Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Evaluation

-We use two hardware platforms: 1) the mobile Ampere GPU on Nvidia AGX Orin SoC with 5.33~TFLOPs, which is the flagship development board in AR/VR; 2) the mobile Ampere GPU on Nvidia AGX Orin NX with 1.88~TFLOPs, which is similar to the GPU power on smartphones (roughly $\frac{2}{3}$ of the iPhone 16 Pro).
+To evaluate the performance, our hardware platform is the mobile Ampere GPU on Nvidia AGX Orin SoC with 5.33~TFLOPs, which is the flagship development board in AR/VR.
+For GPU performance, we measure latency, including the execution time as well as the kernel launch on the mobile Ampere GPU.
+The GPU power is directly obtained using the built-in power sensing circuitry.